-The Japanese: Second Language ATAR course can connect to the world of work, further study and travel.
+The Japanese: Second Language General course can connect to the world of work, further study and travel.
 It also offers opportunities for students to participate in the many sister school and student exchange programs between Western Australia and Japan.
-The Japanese: Second Language ATAR course is designed to equip students with the skills needed to function in an increasingly globalised society, a culturally and linguistically diverse local community, and to provide the foundation for life-long language learning.
+The Japanese: Second Language General course is designed to equip students with the skills needed to function in an increasingly globalised society, a culturally and linguistically diverse local community, and to promote the foundation of lifelong language learning.

 This course is aimed at students for whom Japanese is a second, or subsequent, language.
-These students have not been exposed to, or interacted in the language outside of the language classroom.
-They have typically learnt everything they know about the Japanese language and culture, through classroom teaching in an Australian school, or similar environment, where English is the language of school instruction.
-Students have typically studied Japanese for 200-400 hours at the commencement of Year 11, and may have experienced some short stays or exchanges in a country where the language is a medium of communication.
+These students have not been exposed to, or interacted in, the language outside of the language classroom.
+Students may have no prior knowledge or experience of the Japanese language, or may have studied the Japanese language and culture through classroom teaching in an Australian school, or similar environment, where English is the language of school instruction.

-For information on the Japanese: Second Language General and the Japanese: Background Language ATAR courses, refer to the course page on the Authority website at www.scsa.wa.edu.au.
+For information on the Japanese: Second Language ATAR and the Japanese: Background Language ATAR courses, refer to the course page on the Authority website at www.scsa.wa.edu.au.